 The supplier shall include minor nonconformances in the nonconformance status list.

-Unless otherwise stated in the business agreement, minor nonconformances need not be notified to the customer.
+Unless otherwise stated in the business agreement, the customer is not notified about minor nonconformances.

 The supplier shall provide the nonconformance status list to the customer, upon request, for the review of the correct application of classification criteria and appropriate processing.